janpetzold/mcu-battery-stress/README.md

 2. [Powerboost 1000C Charger](https://www.adafruit.com/product/2465): Enables running the board via battery and also charge it while its running
 3. [LiPo battery with 2500 mAh and 3.7V](https://www.adafruit.com/product/328): Typical battery that is reasonably priced (~$15), fits into a case and should be able to power the RP2040 for a few days
 4. [Micropython](https://micropython.org/download/?mcu=rp2040): Easy to learn & build, definitely not  the most efficient language in the world but all tasks needed for this project can be built rather easily compared to C.
-5. [Azure IoT Hub](https://azure.microsoft.com/en-us/products/iot-hub): MQTT endpoint in the Cloud that I used primarily because I'm comfortable with Azure.
-Provides a free tier with max.
-8000 messages/day which is more than enough.
-Other options like [MQTTHQ](https://mqtthq.com/) may be simpler and also worked for me.
+5. [EMQX MQTT broker](https://www.emqx.com/en/mqtt/public-mqtt5-broker): MQTT endpoint in the Cloud that I used primarily because it is free, rather stable and easy to use.
+Other options like [MQTTHQ](https://mqtthq.com/) and [Azure IoT Hub](https://learn.microsoft.com/en-us/azure/iot-hub/) also worked for me.
 6. [Azure Blob Storage](https://azure.microsoft.com/en-us/products/storage/blobs): Simple way to store uploaded data reliably for all kinds of further processing.
 I simply stored each message from the device as a JSON file.

-The way the [Azure samples from Pico LTE SDK](https://docs.sixfab.com/docs/sixfab-pico-lte-micropython-sdk) work is that they update the Device Twin in IoT Hub each time so a dedicated route had to be set up to actually store the data/see changes somewhere.
-See https://stackoverflow.com/a/47893851/675454.
+It has to be mentioned that the Powerboost 1000C comes with an LED that is always on indicating that the battery works and this LED can't be turned off.
+So this will constantly consume something around 0.01A.

 ## Setup
 Setup mainly follows the instructions given here: